Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Surprisingly profitable unit economics

 ##### Deal terms
 + None.
-[Good deal terms are never a reason to invest in and of themselves]
+(Good deal terms are never a reason to invest in and of themselves.)

 # Important indicators (which can bias us for or against investing)
 ##### Founder(s) and team